mozilla/ichnaea/docs/index.rst

 ===============

-**Mozilla Ichnaea** is a service to provide geo location coordinates in respond to user requests.
+**Mozilla Ichnaea** is a service to provide geo location coordinates in response to user requests.

 We currently provide two API:

 - one for searching for your current location, given what you see around you.

-- one for sending back to the server information about what you see around you, given a location
+- one for sending back information about what you see around you, given a location

 The source code is located at : https://github.com/mozilla/ichnaea